-Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of analogous, natural materials.
-Large-scale floating steps, capacious landings and angular, handcrafted corner pieces, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
+Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of harmonious natural materials.
+Large-scale floating steps, capacious landings and specially handcrafted corner edges, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
 This compositional character heightens the distinctiveness and genuineness of an unusual outdoor space, enhancing its sense of antiquity, grandeur and timelessness.

 South-facing and greatly shielded in a sweltering hot microclimate, the courtyard is carved out four metres into a quaint Dorset hillside.
-Completely concealed externally, this oasis of foliage and art provides a bona-fide, modern sunken garden for our client at weekends and holidays, functioning self-sufficiently to maximise outdoor pleasure.
-The 4-hour drive from North London, immersed in a succession of monumental heritage sites, concludes a southwestwardly journey to reveal a somewhat extrinsic materials vernacular for a Londoner...
+Completely concealed externally, this oasis of foliage and art provides a bona-fide modern courtyard garden for our client at weekends and holidays – functioning self-sufficiently to maximise outdoor pleasure.
+The 4-hour drive from North London, immersed in a great succession of monumental heritage sites, concludes a southwestwardly journey to reveal a somewhat extrinsic materials vernacular for a Londoner...
 While bewildering at first, this surreal association of exotic weather, divergent builders' jargon and undulating country terrain has grown throughout the project to become a part of our design repertoire.

 south west england